Derby County F.C. Women: 2016/17

 Following a disappointing League Cup exit at the hands of Division 1, Chester Le-Street, Bennetts side progressed to the third round of the FA Cup on the back of victories over Huddersfield Town and Sheffield United.
 The win over The Blades saw them rewarded with a mouth-watering tie with local rivals Nottingham Forest, which saw the club once again break its record attendance with over 800 supporters creating a fantastic atmosphere.
-Whilst the crowd was easily the biggest of the competition at that stage and surpassed the men's clubs crowd for their Checkatrade Cup home tie with Mansfield Town, a solitary goal against the run of play saw the visitors progress to the next round.
+Whilst the crowd was easily the biggest of the competition at that stage and surpassed the men's clubs crowd for their Check-a-trade Cup home tie with Mansfield Town, a solitary goal against the run of play saw the visitors progress to the next round.

-The club's Academy under, Dave Cholerton continued to develop with seven league titles and cup successes secured by the end of the season.
-Perhaps more pleasing than that was progressing of players from within the club's Under 18's side to the First Team, with forward Ellie May and goalkeeper Charlotte Clarke both featuring regularly towards the latter part of the season, with the former also being called up to John Griffiths England U17's squad.
+The club's academy, under Dave Cholerton, continued to develop with seven league titles and cup successes secured by the end of the season.
+Perhaps more pleasing than that was progressing of players from within the club's Under 18's side to the first-team, with forward Ellie May and goalkeeper Charlotte Clarke both featuring regularly towards the latter part of the season, with the former also being called up to John Griffiths England U17's squad.

-Off the field the club were once again in the mix at the FA Awards at Wembley, securing runners up in the 'FA Premier League Club Of The Year' category, whilst Academy Director, Dave Cholerton came runner up to former England legend, Hope Powell in the ‘ Outstanding Contribution To Women’s Football ’ award.
+Off the field the club were once again in the mix at the FA Awards at Wembley, securing runners up in the 'FA Premier League Club Of The Year' category, whilst academy director, Cholerton came runner up to former England legend, Hope Powell in the ‘ Outstanding Contribution To Women’s Football ’ award.
 Cholerton's input into the club's delivery was probably best captured when 64 schools and over 700 pupils attended the club's annual schools football festival in March.

-The club's new website was launched at the start of November and was very quickly recognised as the best in the Premier League, fully justifying the appointment of Andy Moore as Media Director.
+The club's new website was launched at the start of November and was quickly recognised as the best in the Premier League, justifying the appointment of Andy Moore as Media Director.
 By the end of the season the website had secured over 60,000 hits and was on course to deliver 150,000 within its first year.

-‘Partnerships’ were seen as the key priority for CEO, Duncan Gibb when he addressed the club's annual Xmas function at Pride Park Stadium and by the end of the season key partnerships with both Derby University and Merrill Academy were at an advanced stage of negotiation, whilst talks were also underway to discuss a long-term partnership commitment to Mickleover Sports and their Don Amott Arena ground.
+‘Partnerships’ were seen as the key priority for CEO, Duncan Gibb when he addressed the club's annual Christmas function at Pride Park Stadium and by the end of the season key partnerships with both the University of Derby and Merrill Academy were at an advanced stage of negotiation, whilst talks were also underway to discuss a long-term partnership commitment to Mickleover Sports and their Don Amott Arena ground.